w3c/vc-bitstring-status-list/explainer.md

 }
 ```

-An issuer can then issue a credential with a `credentialStatus` field that utilizes the issued statusListCredential:
+An issuer can then issue a credential with a `credentialStatus` field that utilizes the issued `statusListCredential`.

 ```JSON
 {